Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Introducing Linear Implication Types

 Next, we consider the type of a complete doubly-linked list adding a $\Nil$ node to the above fragment:

-We give the typing derivation of this graph in \Cref{fig:dbllist-typing-derivation-eg}.
-Note that we can type a complete graph without missing parts in this way without using \TyProd{}.
-In fact, we will prove later that \TyProd{} is admissible.
+This graph has type $\mathit{dbllist}(X,Y,Z)$.
+We give the typing derivation of the graph in \figref{fig:dbllist-typing-derivation-eg}.
+Note that we can type a complete graph without missing parts in this way without using \TyProd{}, which is consistent with the admissibility of \TyProd{} established in \Cref{thm:typrod-admissibility}.